-Solve for growth rates on a b.g.p.
+The economy with an unlimited resource, costly to extract.
+Solve for growth rates on a b.g.p.!

-Neoclassical growth and nonrenewable resource supply: three simple cases

-• Land (and 'flow renewables')

-• An abundant resource, costly to extract

-• A limited resource, costless to extract (Hotelling/DHSS)

-• The Hartwick rule
+A limited resource, costless to extract (Hotelling/DHSS) Neoclassical growth and nonrenewable resource supply: three simple cases - Land (and 'flow renewables') - An abundant resource, costly to extract - A limited resource, costless to extract (Hotelling/DHSS) - The Hartwick rule - Historical data Complex cases: limited resources, costly to extract

-• Historical data

-Complex cases: limited resources, costly to extract